 Don’t Panic!
-Bad Reviews Aren’t As Bad As You Might Think
+Bad Reviews Aren’t As Bad As You Might Think.

 Let’s assume (and it’s a pretty safe assumption for any business) that your company has received some negative reviews.
 While it’s true that negative reviews can make your company look bad, they are nothing to panic about!
 In all honesty, negative reviews should be looked at as an opportunity to turn a dissatisfied customer into a satisfied one.
 Online reviews aren’t static.
-They’re living, breathing organisms and the better you tend to them, the better they’ll treat your business.
+They’re living, breathing organisms, and the better you tend to them, the better they’ll treat your business.
 In other words, negative reviews don’t have to stay negative.

 How To Salvage A Customer That Left A Negative Review

-OK, you presently know not to freeze up when you’re looked with a negative review from a disappointed client.
+OK, you presently know not to freeze up when you’re looked at with a negative review from a disappointed client.
 In any case, that makes one wonder: What’s the greatest weapon in your armory against the negative nancies of the world?
 All things considered, the appropriate response may shock you.
-All you need to do to possibly kill most of the negative impacts that are related to awful reviews is to respond to them.
+All you need to do to possibly kill most of the negative impacts related to awful reviews is to respond to them.
 Be that as it may, don’t simply give some nonexclusive, useless “we’ve perused your survey, and we’ll chip away at making things right” schtick.
 Make the most of your answers.
 Emphatically draw in with your client.
 Attempt to do directly by the client and work on transforming their negative review into a positive one.